lowRISC/opentitan/sw/device/lib/dif/README.md

     * `kDif<ip>Error`, with value 1, to denote a non-specific error happened during the call.
-This is for the `default:` case of enum switches (as noted below), and for assertion errors (usually where the function has already caused side effects so `kDif<ip>BadArg` cannot be used).
+This is for the `default:` case of enum switches (as noted below), and for assertion errors (usually where the function has already caused side-effects so `kDif<ip>BadArg` cannot be used).
     * `kDif<ip>BadArg`, with value 2, to denote that the caller supplied incorrect arguments.
-This value must only be returned if the function has not caused any side effects.
+This value must only be returned if the function has not caused any side-effects.
   * DIF libraries should define specific return code enums for operations that fail in more specific ways.
 These specific return code enums can be shared between multiple DIFs that fail in the same way.